This episode is Part 5 of Anne’s interview with Jane Gilmore.

 depict abuse as solely overt abuse, they are ignoring a huge demographic of women who are experiencing life-threatening covert abuse.
 As a society, we are conditioned to depend on the media (in all of its forms) to determine what “normal” is – and the media is doing a terrible job of defining and validating abuse for victims.

-You ARE NOT CRAZY – You’re Being Abused
+You ARE NOT CRAZY – You’re An Abuse Victim

 - Feel crazy